Utilization of Phase Contrast Magnetic Resonance Imaging to measure Cerebral Hemodynamic Changes

 These phases include:

 Phase 4: Redesigns the platform to add daily SOAP notes (recording subjective, VAS linked to each symptom, leg length inequality, Anatometer®/postural measurements and radiographic data, and paraspinal thermography).
-This data is vital to this research effort estimated at $30,000.00.
 Funding for this development is requested when the Phase 2 and 3 are completed and tested, allowing the platform to prove useful for its designed intention.

 In the meantime, the Practice Based Research process must begin by recruiting and training volunteer practitioners in Research Methods.
 For the initial development of the first participating practitioners, training is held in interested doctor’s offices teaching basics of data collection and safeguarding.
 Following procedures to collect quality data is emphasized to reduce confounding bias that may result negating the data collection effort.
 The development of this Quality Assurance is vital to the PBR effort.
 The first study planned involves Examiners who volunteered for the Supine Leg Check Validity Study Protocol recently submitted to the NIH.
 This project demonstrates the ability of these doctors to work as a research team and accomplish tasks required for completing a successful study.
 Doctors collect data from all new patients for thirty days and again in thirty days from when upper cervical care began.
 Patients will complete basic demographic forms and Quality of Life (QOL) forms using the SF-36.
 The SF-36 is the health care industry standard used to determine significant changes in QOL as a result of an intervention, commonly used in effectiveness investigations.
 This data is observationally compared to changes in assessments recorded by the participating practitioner.
 Once completed, a minimum of two manuscripts can be written for publication; one, describing the process of establishing PBR, reporting solutions to problems encountered; and two, reporting observed results of the collected outcomes and associations if they are present.
 When the time is appropriate, the established team is linked with the Data Collection Platform for a concentrated research effort to begin.